Painful Spastic Paralysis

 Individuals with painful spastic paralysis may experience a range of symptoms, including muscle stiffness, involuntary muscle spasms or contractions, exaggerated reflexes, and muscle tightness.
 These symptoms can lead to difficulties with movement, coordination, and balance.
 Additionally, many people with this condition experience chronic pain, which can be severe and debilitating.

-How Do You Know you Have Painful Spastic Paralysis
+How Do You Know You Have Painful Spastic Paralysis

 Painful spastic paralysis often involves a thorough medical evaluation by a healthcare professional.
 If you experience symptoms such as muscle stiffness, spasms, or persistent pain, it’s essential to seek medical attention promptly.
 A comprehensive physical examination, along with imaging tests such as MRI or CT scans, may be necessary to diagnose the condition accurately.